HOW TO GROW MUSTARD PLANTS

 - If the crop goes to seed production, we can provide phosphates for a greater production.
 In the same case, weeding is necessary when the plants draw the first 4 leaves and, after two months, make another final weeding and thinning of the crop.
 Thus more seed production is obtained.
 In case of domestic cultivation, it does not need such a care.

-When the field is grown for fodder, it should be mowed before flowering.
+- When the field is grown for fodder, it should be mowed before flowering.
 The leaves of the plant are considered toxic when they have developed flowers.
-Animals should not consume mustard in bloom or its fruit because flower and frutis contain toxic substances for cattle, called glucosinolates.
+Animals should not consume mustard in bloom or its fruit because flower and fruits contain toxic substances for cattle, called glucosinolates.

 More information on mustard.